raycast/extensions/extensions/gif-search/README.md

 9. Download GIF: Downloads the GIF in your Downloads folder

 Whichever setting is chosen will be moved to the top of the list, making it the default action when you hit ⏎ on the GIF list item.

+## **FAQs**

+### **How can I find a specific GIF?**

+Use descriptive keywords in the search bar.
+Combine terms like emotions, actions, or popular references for best results.

+### **How do I find out what a GIF is from?**

+Select "View GIF Details" to access metadata, including source information when available.

+### **Can I use Google to search for GIFs?**

+While Google offers GIF search, Raycast's GIF Search provides a more streamlined experience directly within your Mac workflow.